hope for the desperate

 As I was riding on the passenger side of a pickup truck being driven by a stocky black-haired man (probably in his early 30s), I suddenly had a strong premonition that I was in a dangerous situation and that the man was going to wreck the truck.
 I groped for my seat belt, which I hadn't yet buckled, and strapped it across my waist.
 I found the shoulder strap and also strapped it on.
 We weren't traveling that fast and the man seemed to be driving well enough.
 Could I trust my premonition?
 I quickly decided I could.
 I didn't understand how, but I knew I was in imminent danger.

 Just ahead of us on our right was a two car accident.
 As we passed the wrecked cars, my driver deliberately grazed one car, a white one, then laughed.
-Our truck undamaged, he continued on without braking.
-But I had seen enough and when the truck eventually came to a stop, I jumped out.
+Since our truck was undamaged, he continued on without braking, but I had seen enough and when the truck eventually came to a stop, I jumped out.

-Standing on the sidewalk, I raised my eyes and observed a large dull-red brick church in front of me.
+Standing on the sidewalk, I raised my eyes and observed a large, dull-red brick church in front of me.
 I regularly passed down this street, but I had never taken notice of this church before, or at least I had never noticed how huge it was.
-I thought it must be necessary to actually stand in front of the church – as I was now doing – to appreciate its magnificence.
+I thought that standing in front of the church – as I was now doing – was necessary to appreciate the church's magnificence.

-A name on the church resembled the appellation of a church which I had heard about in Portsmouth when I had been young.
+A name on the church resembled the appellation of a church which I had heard about in Portsmouth, Ohio when I had been young.
 I couldn't remember having ever attended the church, but it seemed my family had once intended to go there.

 The sight of the church affected me emotionally.
 I knew my feelings had something to do with God, but I couldn't precisely understand them.
 I just knew the church had a pronounced impact on me.

-Some other people were walking in the area, and I noticed one woman in particular who was standing at the top of the doors in the front of the church.
-Along the sides of the arched doorways to the church, there appeared to be large red stones which were laid like steps of a stairs, so one could actually walk up to the top of the doors.
-As I watched the woman descending the stairs, I thought I might even want to walk to the top of the doors myself.
-Wondering if it might even be possible to ascend to the roof, I scanned the rooftops for signs of people.
+Other people were walking in the area, and I noticed one woman in particular who was standing at the top of the stairs which led to the doors in the front of the church.
+Along the sides of the arched doorways to the church, there appeared to be large red stones which were laid like the steps of a stairs, so one could actually walk up to the top of the doors.
+As I watched the woman descending the stairs in front of the doors, I thought I might even want to walk to the top of the stairs over the doors.
+Wondering if ascending to the roof might even be possible, I scanned the rooftops for signs of people.